-Juniors and above ready to adventure beyond our region?
+Not sure where to begin?
 Check out the Girl Scout Guide to U.S. Travel.
 This resource is designed for Juniors and older Girl Scouts who want to take extended trips-that is, longer than a weekend-but also features tips and tools for budding explorers who are just getting started with field trips and overnights.

-Once children have mastered planning and embarking upon trips in the United States, they might be ready for a global travel adventure!
-Global trips usually take a few years to plan, and the Girl Scout Global Travel Toolkit can walk you through the entire process.
+Once Girl Scouts have mastered planning and embarking upon trips in the U.S., they might be ready for a global travel adventure!
+Global trips usually take a few years to plan, and the Girl Scout Guide to Global Travel can guide you through the entire process.